 Sharing is caring

 Consider car sharing wherever possible.
-This obviously cuts down on both fuel usage and carbon emissions if you can make good use of your passenger seats. this works well for the commute to and from work, or if a group of you are heading into two for a night out, just make sure you stick to soft drinks if you are the designated driver.
+This save fuel usage and cuts down carbon emissions if you can make good use of your passenger seats. this works well for the commute to and from work, or if a group of you are heading into two for a night out, just make sure you stick to soft drinks if you are the designated driver.

 Top gear

-Moving into the higher gears quickly can also help cut fuel consumption.
+Moving into the higher gears quickly can also help you save fuel.
 Try not to stop completely if you can help it, e.g. when approaching a roundabout if the coast is clear.
 Use your gears to slow down, rather than apply the brakes.
-Although it goes without saying that you must always put safety above fuel economy.
+However, it goes without saying that you must always put safety above fuel economy.

 Under pressure